-Exocrine pancreatic insufficiency (EPI) occurs when the pancreas does not produce enough of the enzymes that aid digestion.
+Exocrine pancreatic insufficiency (EPI) occurs when the pancreas does not produce enough enzymes to aid digestion.
 EPI can lead to poor absorption of nutrients, weight loss, and a shortage of vitamins.

 Two of the main causes of EPI are cystic fibrosis and chronic pancreatitis.
 Symptoms of EPI are similar to those of other common health problems affecting the stomach and intestine, and the condition can be hard to diagnose.

 A healthcare professional can successfully treat EPI with prescription enzymes and lifestyle changes.